-All employees required to perform in excess of forty (40) hours in a seven (7) day cycle or in excess of their regularly scheduled work day, shall receive compensation at the rate of time and one-half his/her regular rate of pay.
+All employees required to perform in excess of forty (40) hours in a seven (7) day cycle or in excess of their regularly scheduled work day, shall receive compensation at the rate of time and one-half (1-1/2) his/her regular rate of pay.

 In determining an employee's eligibility for overtime, the below listed paid leaves of absences shall be included in the total hours worked.
 Excluded are duty-free lunches, travel time to and from work, and time spent conducting bona fide volunteer activities.
-Paid leave of absence includes the following:
+Paid leaves of absence include the following:

 - Holiday Leave

 - Jury Duty

-- · Bereavement Leave
+- Bereavement Leave